enebular/docs/en/Releases/index.md

 # enebular agent Release Notes {#enebular-agent}

-## Latest Release - 2.0.0 (Jan.
-30th, 2018)
+## Latest Release - 2.0.0 (Jan 30th, 2018)

-enebular-agentは、Linux OSを搭載したゲートウェイ向けのenebular用IoTエージェントソフトウェアです。enebular vesion 2.0.0のリリースにあわせ、enebular-agent version2.0.0をリリースします。
+enebular-agent is IoT agent software for enebular and designed for Linux OS gateways. enebular-agent version 2.0.0 is being released along side the release of enebular vesion 2.0.0.

-enebular agentの詳しい仕様については、弊社サポート(support@enebular.com)までお問い合わせください。
+For detailed specifications on the enebular agent, please contact support (support@enebular.com).

 ### New

-#### Device Management/Logging
+#### Device Management / Logging
-* enebularのデバイス管理機能で、enebular-agentが搭載されたIoTデバイスの状態(ステータス)やログを監視することができるようになりました
+* As an enebular device management feature, it is now possible to monitor device status and logs of IoT devices running enebular-agent
-* enenbular-agentは、enebularに対して定期的にデバイスの状態とログを通知します
+* enenbular-agent regularly reports device status and logs to enebular
-* 本機能はEnterprise Planの有償機能として提供されます
+* These features are offered as Enterprise Plan paid features

-#### Connection Type
+#### Connection Types
-これまでサポートしていたAWS IoTに加え、Arm Mbed Cloudを利用してのアセットのデプロイができるようになりました
+In addition to AWS IoT that has been supported up until now, it is now also possible to deploy assets using Arm Mbed Cloud.

 ### Fixed
  N/A